yashhere/tufte.yashagarwal.in/content/posts/2016-04-14-a-good-sublime-text-setup.md

 tags:
     - Sublime text
 ---
-So, after a hactic day, a good news finally came.
+So, after a hectic day, good news finally came.
 I have been selected as a Lab Administrator for the <a href="https://www.facebook.com/sslnitc/" target="_blank">Software Systems Lab</a> of my college.
 Cheers!!!

 Let&#8217;s come to our today&#8217;s topic on configuring Sublime Text Settings.